 The Transportation Advisory Committee (TAC) meets the 1st Tuesday in January, April, July and October in the Transylvania County Commissioners Chambers in the County Administration Building at 7:00pm.
 The TAC is made up of citizen volunteers and interested community members and is supported by the Planning & Community Development Department.
 Join Us!

 Any citizen can apply to be appointed to the TAC.
+The TAC:

 - Reviews current road conditions, advising the County Board of Commissioners and the NC Department of Transportation (DOT).

 - Participates in the prioritization of NC DOT projects in Transylvania County.

 - Participates in the development of the County's Comprehensive Transportation Plan every five to ten years.